Cratis/Fundamentals/Documentation/serialization.md

 }
 ```

-The interface representation will be:
+With an interface definition as follows:

 ```typescript
 export interface IAccount {